 The giant plastic zippered bags that you immediately throw in the trash when you buy new bedding or pillows are actually great for storage.
 Natalie Clausen, founder of Full Green Life, suggests storing winter sweaters in them during the warmer months.

 Recycle newspapers or even old magazines to use as wrapping paper.
 The paper can also wrap fragile objects when moving to prevent scratches or breakage.
 Newspapers are also exceptional at absorbing odors.
 Leave small, balled-up paper in your stinky sneakers for a fresher smell in the morning.

 Use empty tissue boxes as a useful space to store plastic bags.
 This solution is neat and simple, and it will ultimately save you space.

 Fill old, cleaned-out condiment bottles with pancake batter or icing to create an easy-to-clean breakfast or beautiful cupcake designs.
-Here are some additional uses for ordinary kitchen gadgets.

 An empty prescription bottle can become a handy, travel-sized first aid kit with enough space for some Band-Aids, gauze pads, and ibuprofen.
 The small bottle won’t take up too much space in a backpack and you’ll be the hero of the group when someone scrapes their knee or has a blister on their foot.

 Fill bottle caps with wax to make tiny candles.
 These are especially great for large gatherings that call for a couple decorative candles on each table.

 If your ladder isn’t sturdy enough for you to climb comfortably, use it as a trendy shelving unit.
 Just lean it against a wall and fill it with books, plants, and photos.
 Don’t miss these other extraordinary uses for household staples you already own.